Quantum-enhanced photocell based on GaN quantum dots: The Quantum photocell model

-Here we will calculate the various transition rates and other numerical constants we require to carry out computer simulations for our photocell system.
-We already have an expression for the incoherent pumping rate due to solar radiation from \eqref{eq:spon-decay-rate}.
+Now, since the qualitative theoretical description of the tunneling mechanism is laid out, we will calculate the tunneling rates we are require to carry out numerical calculation for our photocell system.
+We already have an expression for the incoherent pumping rate due to solar radiation from \autoref{eq:photon_spon_decay_rate} and phononic modes from~\autoref{eq:lomg_transition_rates}.
 Of primary importance is the tunneling rate of electrons and holes out of the quantum dot.
-Electron tunneling followed by rapid phonon-mediated relaxation to the CBM corresponds to the transition from a state inside the QD to the CBM state \(\ket{\alpha}\).
-The actual difference between \(\ket{\alpha}\) and \(\ket{\beta}\) is of little consequence because we only care about current and power enhancement, which does not depend on the absolute value of the open-circuit voltage \(V_{OC}\).
-As a simple model, we will evaluate the tunneling rate using the WBK approximation in a method similar to the Gamow theory of alpha decay \cite{gamow28_zur_quant_des_atomk} .
+Electron tunneling followed by rapid phonon-mediated relaxation to the CBM corresponds to the transition from a state inside the QD to the CBM state \(\ket{\alpha}\)\footnote{The actual difference between \(\ket{\alpha}\) and \(\ket{\beta}\) is of little consequence because we only care about current and power enhancement, which does not depend on the absolute value of the open-circuit voltage \(V_{OC}\).}.
+As a simple model, we will evaluate the tunneling rate using the WBK approximation in a method similar to the Gamow theory of alpha decay \cite{gamow28_zur_quant_des_atomk}.
 The exciton can be treated as loosely bound and, in fact, it is known that the binding energy of the exciton is 2-3 times lower in GaN QDs with a built-in electric field as compared to the flat band case \cite{cingolani00}.
 Thus the transmission coefficient \(T\) can be approximated as

-where \(m^{*}\) is the effective mass, \(E\) is the energy of the single particle and \(V\) is the potential it is tunneling through. \(a\) and \(b\) indicate the classical turning points of the potential.
+where \(m^{*}\) is the effective mass, \(E\) is the energy of the single particle and \(V(x)\) is the potential it is tunneling through. \(a\) and \(b\) indicate the classical turning points of the potential.
 Here, we are also making the assumption that the particle has the same energy on both sides of the barrier.
 This is true for the average energy in this case since the tunneling is augmented by the in-built electric field and thermal noise in the semiconductor.
 The tunneling rate is then given by

 where \(\nu_c\) is called the assualt frequency, defined to be equal to the frequency of a classical oscillator with the particle mass and energy oscillating inside the QD.
 To calculate this for electrons, we consider the classically allowed region inside the QD.
 Due to band bending, this region is less than the total width of the QD.